-According to indeed.com the average salary for the Cisco CCNA is between $78,000 and $82,000.
-Using glassdoor.com one can see the average salary for positions that generally require at least the level of knowledge that the CCNA provides.
+According to indeed.com, the average salary for the Cisco CCNA in the US is between $78,000 and $82,000.
+Using glassdoor.com, one can see the average salary for positions that generally require at least the level of knowledge that the CCNA provides.
 These range from:

-Breaking down the regional CCNA salary data even more we can look at income by city.
-Here are some of the largest cities in the USA and how much jobs listing the CCNA pay, on average.
+We can look at income by city by breaking down the regional CCNA salary data even more.
+Here are some of the largest cities in the USA and how much CCNA job listings pay on average.

 The CCNA is clearly a certificate worth having.
-It is one of the best steps to take to gain a rewarding and high-paying job.
+It is one of the best steps to gain rewarding and high-paying job roles.
 One of the first things to do when preparing for the CCNA certification exam is to learn network fundamentals, including IP services, how to subnet, and the CCNA commands.